Best Mini-LED TV 2026: Bright-Room & Sports Champions

 Best for Movies: Sony Bravia 9XR Backlight Master Drive processing

 Affiliate Disclosure: We may earn a commission if you purchase through our links.
-This doesn't affect our editorial independence — we recommend products based on real testing, not commission rates.
+This doesn't affect our editorial independence.
+We recommend products based on research against manufacturer specs, professional reviews, and verified owner reviews, not commission rates.

 Our Top Mini-LED TV Picks for 2026